raykavin/schd-go/README.md

 ## 📄 License

-GoSchd is distributed under the **GNU General Public License v3.0**.
+schd-go is distributed under the **GNU General Public License v3.0**.
 For complete license terms and conditions, see the [LICENSE](LICENSE.md) file in the repository.

 Copyright © [Raykavin Meireles](https://github.com/raykavin)